Nikolaus Pevsner: Persecution and Second World War

-Pevsner was "more German than the Germans" to the extent that he supported "Goebbels in his drive for 'pure' non-decadent German art".
-He was reported as saying of the Nazis (in 1933): "I want this movement to succeed.
+Despite his background and persecution, Pevsner was originally a German nationalist and described as "more German than the Germans" to the extent that he supported, in the early days of the Nazi movement, "Goebbels in his drive for 'pure' non-decadent German art".
+In 1933 he was reported as saying of the Nazis: "I want this movement to succeed.
 There is no alternative but chaos...
 There are things worse than Hitlerism."
 Pevsner's political leanings following Hitler's appointment as Chancellor in January 1933 are clearly revealed in several extracts from his diaries and letters that Suzie Harries includes in her 2011 book Nikolaus Pevsner: The Life.
 For example, the following observation is made by Pevsner on the boat to Dover in October 1933: "The second-class is almost entirely occupied by non-Aryans.
 Dreadful, dreadful – to think that's where I belong."
-Nonetheless, he was included in the Nazi Black Book as someone hostile to the Hitler regime.